google/applied-machine-learning-intensive/v2/05_deep_learning/03_autoencoders/slides.md

 ![center](res/autoencoder.png)

 <!--
-What do get when you mix an encoder and a decoder?
+What do you get when you mix an encoder and a decoder?
 An autoencoder!

 The encoder finds an efficient representation for the data.
 The decoder is able to revive some approximation of the original data from the encoded data.